colejarczyk/doc/cookbook/create_a_new_api_endpoint.rst

         }
      }

-Since there is a responder's object injected (`inlineStreamResponder`) in any controller, it's simple to just return result of responders's `__invoke` method:
+After you have the responder's object injected (`inlineStreamResponder`) in your controller, it's simple to just return result of responders's `__invoke` method:

 .. code-block:: php

             return $this->inlineStreamResponder->__invoke($content, $photo->getMime());

-or call it:
+or call it directly:

 .. code-block:: php